-If you own a home, condo, or townhome that is part of a homeowners association and fall behind in your HOA dues or assessments, the HOA can foreclose on its lien.
-But what happens to other mortgages you have on the property when the HOA forecloses?
-The answer depends on the lien priority of those mortgages.
+If you own a home that's part of a homeowners' association (HOA) and fall behind in your dues or assessments, the HOA can probably foreclose its lien.
+But what happens to other mortgages you have on the property when an HOA forecloses?

-Some states give certain HOA liens super priority.
-In super-lien states, a certain number of months worth of past-due HOA assessments are given super-lien status and are senior to even a first mortgage.
-(Any amounts owed beyond the super lien are then junior to the first mortgage.
+Some states give certain HOA liens "super priority."
+Generally, in super-lien states, a specific number of months' worth of past-due HOA assessments get super-lien status.
+So, they're senior to even a first mortgage.
+Any amounts owed beyond the super lien are then junior to the first mortgage.